 So in the spirit of financial literacy, here are the top 5 financial literacy questions that are stumping Canadians—along with the answers (in order to give you the edge on getting a passing grade):

 #1: A ‘mortgage term’ refers to the length of time it will take to pay off your mortgage (true or false).

 This is false (70% of Canadians surveyed answered this question incorrectly).

 A mortgage term is the actually the length of time you commit to a particular lender at the agreed mortgage rate (and its associated terms and conditions).

 So what proper ‘term’ speaks to the length of time it will take you to pay off your mortgage?

 A few tips to consider when it’s time to renew your mortgage term:

-- Research rates: A bank’s posted mortgage rates are typically not their lowest—so before you renew (or sign that first-time mortgage application), shop around and compare rates because knowing your options could be your best bargaining chip when it comes to negotiating your (next) mortgage term
+- Research rates: A bank’s posted mortgage rates are typically not their lowest—so before you renew (or sign that first-time mortgage application), shop around and compare rates.
+Knowing your options could be your best bargaining chip when it comes to negotiating your (next) mortgage term.